Khanzo31/online-product-catalog/README.md

 │ │ ├── search/
 │ │ │ └── page.tsx
 │ │ ├── globals.css
-│ │ ├── layout.tsx
+│ │ ├── layout.tsx # Root Layout
-│ │ └── page.tsx
+│ │ └── page.tsx # Homepage
+│ ├── next.config.mjs
+│ ├── package.json
-│ └── ... (config files)
+│ └── tsconfig.json
 │
-└── README.md
+├── .gitignore
+├── README.md # This file
+└── REQUIREMENTS.md # The original project specification

 ---

-## Continuity Plan for New AI Instance
+## Continuity Plan for New AI Instance (e.g., Gemini 2.5 Pro)

 To bring a new AI instance up to speed, provide the following:

-### 1. The High-Level Context (The "Why")
+### 1. High-Level Context (The "Why")

-1.  **The Original Project Specification:** The first document outlining all requirements.
+1.  **The Project Specification:** The `REQUIREMENTS.md` file contains the original project requirements and technology stack.
-2.  **This `README.md` File:** This file contains the summary of what has been implemented, what remains, the overall project structure, and the critical "Post-Mortem" section detailing the specific behaviors of the Strapi API.
+2.  **The Project Summary:** This `README.md` file contains the summary of what has been implemented, what remains, the overall project structure, and the critical "Post-Mortem" section detailing API behaviors.

-### 2. The Essential Code Files (The "What" and "How")
+### 2. Essential Files for Context (The "What" and "How")

-- **Backend Structure (Screenshots):** The screenshots of the `Product`, `Product Type`, and `Inquiry` Content-Type Builders are essential.
+- **Backend Structure (Screenshots):** The screenshots of the `Product`, `Product Type`, and `Inquiry` Content-Type Builders in Strapi are essential.
+- **Environment Configuration (Example):** An example of the `frontend/.env.local` file.

+# Strapi API URL

+NEXT_PUBLIC_STRAPI_API_URL=http://127.0.0.1:1337

+# Dashboard Password

+DASHBOARD_PASSWORD=your_secure_password_here

+# Google Analytics ID

+NEXT_PUBLIC_GA_ID=G-XXXXXXXXXX

-- **Frontend Core Logic:**
+- **Frontend Core Logic (Code Files):**
-  - `frontend/src/app/page.tsx` (Homepage)
-  - `frontend/src/app/products/[id]/page.tsx` (Product Detail, **our key reference for fetching single items**)
-  - `frontend/src/app/search/page.tsx` (The fully implemented search/filter component)
-  - `frontend/src/app/dashboard/layout.tsx` & `page.tsx` (Admin Dashboard)
+- `frontend/src/app/products/[id]/page.tsx` (Shows accessible image gallery and single-item fetch)
+- `frontend/src/app/search/page.tsx` (Shows complex, accessible forms and client-side filtering)
+- `frontend/src/app/dashboard/LoginForm.tsx` & `actions.ts` (Shows the full login flow with server actions)
-  - `frontend/src/app/components/CookieConsentBanner.tsx`
+- `frontend/src/app/components/CookieConsentBanner.tsx` (Shows focus trapping and state refresh)
+- `frontend/src/app/components/GoogleAnalytics.tsx` (Shows conditional script loading)

 ### 3. How to Resume Work (The "What's Next")

 Your next prompt to the new AI would be:

-> "We have now implemented all P1 features and the Admin Dashboard.
-The next step is to address **NFR-1.3 Accessibility (WCAG AA)**.
-Let's start by auditing the **Product Details page** (`frontend/src/app/products/[id]/page.tsx`).
-Please review its code and suggest improvements for semantic HTML, ARIA roles, and keyboard accessibility, particularly for the image gallery."
+> "We have now implemented all P1 and P2 requirements except for the email service, which is a P1/P2 dependency.
+The next step is to address **NFR-5.1** and **FR-2.3.1** by integrating the Resend email service.
+>
+> Let's start by modifying the Strapi backend.
+We need to create a new custom API route that, when called by the frontend inquiry form, will first save the inquiry to the database and then use the Resend SDK to send two emails: one notification to the administrator and one confirmation to the customer.
+Please outline the steps and code needed to create this custom route in Strapi."